 In all facets of life, simple mistakes or a lack of understanding can lead to unwanted results.
-In the world of land use, such unwanted consequences can occur when required notice procedures for zoning hearings are not strictly followed.
-This blog post, the first of a four-post series reviewing the Pennsylvania Municipalities Planning Code’s (the “MPC”) zoning hearing requirements, reviews both the public notice and written notice requirements that zoning hearing boards (the “Board”) must follow prior to the first hearing.
+In the world of land use, such unwanted consequences can occur when required notice procedures for land use hearings are not strictly followed.
+This blog post, the first of a four-post series reviewing the Pennsylvania Municipalities Planning Code’s (the “MPC”) hearing requirements, reviews both the public notice and written notice requirements that zoning hearing boards and governing bodies (the “Board”) must follow prior to the first hearing.
 The three other posts, in which we discuss hearing timing requirements and the rules of the hearing, itself, are available here: Post 2, Post 3, and Post 4 to come.

 Under Section 908(1) of the MPC, a Board must give “public notice” of the hearing.
 “Public notice” is defined in the MPC as “notice published once each week for two successive weeks in a newspaper of general circulation in the municipality.”
 The Pennsylvania Commonwealth Court interpreted “successive weeks” to be calendar weeks and that “publication upon any day of such weeks shall be sufficient publication for that week, but at least five days shall elapse between each publication.”
 In re McGlynn, 974 A.2d 525 (Pa.
 Commw.
 Ct.
 2009).
 Further, the first publication cannot be more than 30 days prior to the hearing and the second publication cannot be less than seven days prior to the hearing.
 Finally, the notice must include the time, place, and matter of the hearing.
 Notwithstanding the outcome of a zoning hearing on the merits, where public notice is not properly afforded, objectors have a right to appeal.